 The Story of Lucy Gault: A NovelPenguin Books #ad - Lucy cannot bear the thought of leaving Lahardane, their country house with its beautiful land and nearby beach, and a dog she has befriended.
 Once read, will never be forgotten.
 The washington post Book World"Trevor was our twentieth century Chekov.
 Wall street journalthe stunning novel from highly acclaimed author William Trevor is a brilliant, guilt, subtle, and moving story of love, and forgiveness.

-On the day before they are to leave, Lucy runs away, hoping to convince her parents to stay.
+The Story of Lucy Gault: A Novel #ad - On the day before they are to leave, Lucy runs away, hoping to convince her parents to stay.
 The story of Lucy Gault .
 The gault family leads a life of privilege in early 1920s Ireland, but the threat of violence leads the parents of nine-year-old Lucy to decide to leave for England, her mother's home.
 Instead, she sets off a series of tragic misunderstandings that affect all of Lahardane's inhabitants for the rest of their lives.

-Two LivesPenguin Books #ad - Two Lives #ad - William trevor's Last Stories is forthcoming from Viking.
+Two LivesPenguin Books #ad - William trevor's Last Stories is forthcoming from Viking.
 In reading turgenev, which was shortlisted for the Booker Prize, an Irish country girl is trapped in a loveless marriage with an older man, but finds release through secret meetings with a man who shares her passion for Russian novels.
 My house in umbra tells of emily delahunty, who helps survivors of a bomb attack on a train to convalesce, a writer of romantic novels, inventing colorful pasts for her patients.

 Two novels, two women who retreat further into the realm of the imagination until the boundaries between what is real and what is not become blurred.